freem/VPF0Viewer/README.txt

 ~ internal thing

 v0.0.3 - (in development)
-+ Very early version of GIF to VPF0 converter
++ Very early version of GIF to VPF0 converter (only supports non-transparent files) ~ Progress on 4bpp VPF0 image support (not enabled yet)

 v0.0.2a - 2016/10/23
 !
 Fixed palette bug with 8pp images.
 I should've known; the logos are the same.